SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/offloading-base-collections.md

 The alarms collection keeps track of alarms.
 An alarm may change its status over time.
 The alarms collection also supports updates to incorporate these changes.
 Therefore an offloading pipeline for the alarms collection encompasses additional steps:

 1. Offload those entries of the alarms collection that were added or updated since the last offload.
 They are offloaded with the above mentioned standard schema into the target table of the data lake.
-2. Some views over the target table are defined in the tenant's space in Dremio.
-Their names are defined as target table name plus *_all* and *_latest* respectively.
+2. Additional views over the target table are defined in the tenant's space in Dremio.
+Their names are defined as target table name plus *_all*, *_latest*, and *_c8y_cdh_latest_materialized* respectively.
 The following examples use "alarms" as target table name:
     * **alarms_all**: A view with the updates between two offloading executions, not including the intermediate updates.
 For example, after the first offloading execution, the status of an alarm is ACTIVE.
 Then it changes its status from ACTIVE to INACTIVE and afterwards back to ACTIVE.
 When the next offloading is executed, it will persist the latest status ACTIVE, but not the intermediate status INACTIVE (because it happened between two offloading runs and thus is not seen by {{< product-c8y-iot >}} DataHub).
     * **alarms_latest**: A view with the latest status of all alarms, with all previous transitions being discarded.
     * **alarms_c8y_cdh_latest_materialized**: An optional view which materializes the **alarms_latest** view if the offloading configuration has view materialization enabled.

-Both views are provided in your Dremio space.
+The views are provided in your Dremio space.
 For details on views and spaces in Dremio, see the section [Refining Offloaded Cumulocity IoT Data](/datahub/working-with-datahub/#refining-offloaded).

 #### Offloading the events collection